SakshithVarambally/Samsung_PD_Training/README.md

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d3b5e3b7c5d9662f51348f8a8f340fbb880de6b8/day22/check_legality2.png">

+Some important terms menthoned in the above check_legality snap are:

+- Movable: These are cells or instances that can be freely moved by the placement and optimization algorithms during the physical design process.
+They are not constrained to specific positions and can be rearranged to achieve better overall design quality, such as improved performance or reduced area.

+ - Appfixed: "Appfixed" cells, short for "application fixed," are those that are fixed in position based on application-specific constraints.
+These constraints might be set to meet specific requirements of the design, and the placement and optimization tools will not move these cells.
+The designer specifies these constraints to ensure that certain parts of the design remain in fixed positions.

+- User Fixed: "User fixed" cells are similar to "appfixed" cells but are typically set by the user explicitly.
+Users can designate specific cells or instances that must remain fixed in position, regardless of the automated placement and optimization.
+This is often done to enforce critical design requirements or to maintain compatibility with other parts of the design.

 *report_clock_timing -type summary*
+===

 The "report_clock_timing -type summary" command produces a concise report focusing on clock timing aspects.
 This summary report offers a high-level perspective on critical timing details and performance metrics pertaining to the clock network.

 Snap after report_clock_timing -type summary :